Boston University: Cultural life

 The university is located at the junction of Fenway-Kenmore, Allston, and Brookline.
 In the Fenway-Kenmore area are the Museum of Fine Arts, the Isabella Stewart Gardner Museum, and the nightlife of Landsdowne Street as well as Fenway Park, home of the Boston Red Sox.
 Allston has been Boston's largest bohemian neighborhood since the 1960s.
 Nicknamed "Allston Rock City", the neighborhood is home to many artists and musicians, as well as a variety of cafés, and many of Boston's small music halls.

-Beyond the southern border of the campus in Brookline, Harvard Avenue offers independent and foreign films at Coolidge Corner Theatre, and author readings at the Brookline Booksmith.
+Beyond the southern border of the campus in Brookline, Harvard Street offers independent and foreign films at Coolidge Corner Theatre, and author readings at the Brookline Booksmith.
 Other nearby cultural institutions include Symphony Hall, Jordan Hall, the main branch of the Boston Public Library in Copley Square, the art and commerce of fashionable Newbury Street, and across the Charles River, the museums, shops, and galleries in Harvard Square and elsewhere in Cambridge.

 The university is home to the Boston Playwrights' Theatre.
 Previously associated with the Huntington Theatre Company on Huntington Avenue, but put the BU Theatre property up for sale in 2016, it cast a shadow over the future of the organization.
 BU replaced the old Huntington Theatre facilities with the new Joan and Edgar Booth Theatre, located next to the Fuller Building housing the College of Fine Arts.

 BU hosts campus and non-campus musical performances in the Tsai Performance Center at 685 Commonwealth Avenue, and the CFA Concert Hall at 855 Commonwealth Avenue.

 Visual art works by students and by visiting artists are displayed in rotating exhibitions in the university's three galleries: the BU Art Gallery (BUAG) at the Stone Gallery, the 808 Gallery, and the Sherman Gallery, located respectively at 855, 808, and 775 Commonwealth Avenue.
 In addition, BU had been associated with the Photographic Resource Center located at 832 Commonwealth Avenue, which mounts several exhibitions yearly, as well as special events for student and professional photographers.
 However, BU withdrew its support as of May 2017, and the Photographic Resource Center is now a resident partner with the College of Art and Design at Lesley University.

 Guest and visitor policies

 Prior to September 2007, Boston University had a restrictive visitor policy, which limited the ability of students from different dormitories to visit each other at night.
-This changed when a new policy approved by Brown took effect.
+This changed when a new policy approved by BU President Brown took effect.
 The new policy allows for students living on campus to swipe into any on-campus dormitory between the hours of 7 am and 2 am using their Terrier cards.
 Student residents can also sign in guests with photo identification at any time, day or night.
 Overnight visitors of the opposite sex are no longer required to seek a same-sex "co-host".
 However, during reading period and the week before final exams, no guests are permitted in the halls overnight, and are expected to be out of the hall by 2 am.